uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 Generally speaking, the closer the cosine similarity is to 1, the more similar the vectors are.
 The closer it is to -1, the more dissimilar they are.

-Here is an example implementation of cosine similarity:
+Here is how we could implement the cosine similarity in Python:

 ```python
 def get_norm(v):